Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 • Main drawback: still depends on what you load onto it

 The Navigo Découverte pass is often the best option for travelers staying several days and using public transport frequently.
 It offers unlimited travel within the selected validity period.
+It is valid for a fixed week from Monday to Sunday, and not seven days from the date of purchase.

 • Price: around €30 per week